-Network Ensemble 1 is a portable tool to sonically explore wireless networks.
-Built into a flight-case, the machine allows its user to experience an otherwise hidden network activity through sound, listening out for patterns.
+Network Ensemble 1 is a portable machine to sonically explore wireless networks.
+Built into a flight-case, the machine allows its user to experience an otherwise hidden network activity through sound, listening out for patterns in the data.

-Network Ensemble 1 captures wireless packets of data local to it, analyses them and directly converts their contents into square waves, resulting in a sound akin to white noise.
+Network Ensemble 1 captures wireless packets of data in its proximity, analyses them and translates their contents into square waves, resulting in a sound akin to white noise.
 This is done through two ports, accessible on the outside of the flight-case: an input port for an antenna, and an output port for a pair of headphones.

-When the machine is shut, the user can tune into the network and begin exploring it.
-When open, a set of peripherals stored in the bottom half of the flight-case can be connected to six ports built into the top half, corresponding to six categories of network data.
-Upon receipt of a packet, the relevant port sends a signal to be interpreted by a peripheral connected to it.
-This allows the user to tune into a specific slice of the network.
+When the machine is shut, the user can tune into the network and begin exploring it, using the divining antenna and the headphones.
+When open, a set of peripherals stored in the bottom half of the flight-case can be connected to six ports built into the top half, each corresponding to a type of network data.
+Upon receipt of a packet, a signal is sent to the relevant port, triggering the peripheral connected to it.
+By plugging peripherals into different ports, the user tunes into specific slices of the network.

 Peripherals are various in shape and scope: a set of speakers, a set of solenoids and a set of clamps.
 Together, they form a parasitic orchestra which plays the network data back onto its physical surroundings.